 Replace HDMI Cable

-Sometimes, the HDMI cable connecting your TV to the soundbar is the culprit behind the tinny sound on Disney Plus.
+Sometimes, the HDMI cable connecting your TV to the soundbar is the culprit behind the sound problem on Disney Plus.
 This is because you might be using a low-quality or faulty cable that cannot transmit the audio signals properly.

 Therefore, check the HDMI cable/connector for any visible damage and replace it with a 48 Gbps speed (the latest 2.1 standards) new cable, which should be no more than 6 feet in length.